SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/feather-river/feather-hallprint-returns.md

 The excel workbook that we have has 15 sheets.
 Most sheets are summaries of hallprint tagging data.
 This markdown is focused on the `Carcass Recoveries` tab of the workbook.

+It looks like there is additional information on Hallprint returns/tag numbers in the feather river carcass suvey.

 **Timeframe:** 2018